Dog-Friendly Willamette Valley Wineries: 2026 Guide

 Winter (November-March): Many wineries shift to appointment-only and indoor-focused tastings.
 Fewer winery visits are dog-appropriate in winter, but the off-season prices on accommodations are significantly lower.

-Vet Tip: Always carry fresh water and a collapsible bowl when visiting wineries.
+Safety First: Always carry fresh water and a collapsible bowl when visiting wineries.
 Never let your dog drink from shared water bowls without rinsing first, and keep your dog away from grape vines — grapes are toxic to dogs according to the ASPCA Animal Poison Control Center.
+If your dog ingests any grapes or raisins, contact your vet or the ASPCA Animal Poison Control Center (888-426-4435) immediately.

 Where to Stay With Your Dog in Wine Country